johndk/berkeley-ml-capstone/README.md

 The downloaded ASPM hourly file contains 18 columns.
 The project keeps the airport, date, hour, scheduled departures, and scheduled arrivals.
 Cleaning also creates `DATE`, giving the cleaned ASPM data six columns.
 The scheduled counts represent planned airport demand and are assumed to be accurate hourly summaries of the schedule.
 Historical schedule counts may include later revisions, so this is a practical project assumption.

 The other 13 source columns are dropped.
 They contain supporting calculation counts or summaries of actual airport performance, such as on-time percentages and average delays.
 ASPM generally publishes these operational results as part of the following day's update, so they are not available close enough to departure or arrival time for the project's predictions.
 Looking at the previous operating hour would not solve that publication delay.

-These operational fields could be used in a separate historical analysis, but that work is outside the capstone scope.
-Excluding them keeps the feature set focused on information that is useful and reasonably available at prediction time.

 ### ASPM columns retained for modeling